Pedro Machado: Fermilab Scientist

 - Nature’s Blueprint: Supersymmetry and the Search for a Unified Theory of Matter and Force

-Hooper has been part of Saturday Morning Physics for ten years.
+Hooper has been part of Saturday Morning Physics for eleven years and has give 36 SMP lectures!
 When not interacting with young scientists, he tries to figure out ways for Earth-bound experimenters to detect dark matter and dark energy directly in an experiment.

 In 2017, Prof. Hooper was elected as a Fellow of the American Physical Society (APS).